-As a part of our mission, KuwaitAmericanSchool expects its graduates to demonstrate a working competence with Information Technology.
-All students must show proficiency in collecting and analyzing relevant information via the Internet, access Jupiter web pages for assignments and course information, and use e-mail systems for communication.
+As a part of our mission, Kuwait American School expects its graduates to demonstrate a working competence with Information Technology.
+All students must show proficiency in collecting and analyzing relevant information via the Internet, access Jupiter for grades and Google Classroom for assignments and course information, and use email systems for communication.